JessMurphy/raresim/README.md

     -L out.test
 ```

-### 3) extract
+### EXTRACT
-Randomly extract a subset of haplotypes (.haps-sample.gz) and output the remaining haplotypes separately (.haps-remainder.gz)
+Randomly extract a subset of haplotypes (.haps-sample.gz) and output the remaining haplotypes separately (.haps-remainder.gz).
 ```
 options:
   -h, --help            show this help message and exit